aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 ### Why use analytics in my game?

 Using analytics is very important to improve your game and keep players around.
 Incorporating an analytics pipeline to your game can help you create more engaging games by doing data driven game development.
 You can learn how to optimize the game play experience so you can attract more players and increase player engagement.
 It can help with anomaly detection by identifying abusers, cheaters, and player churn.
 It can also help you improve your game infrastructure by better understanding peak usage times so you know when to scale.
 Finally, data analytics can help with revenue generation by encouraging purchases, targeted ads, and content recommendations.
+There are many use cases for analytics in games, and if you would like to learn more check out the [Why Analytics For Games AWS Training Course](https://www.aws.training/Details/eLearning?id=42751)

 ### Serverless analytics pipeline on AWS